blazium-engine/blazium-docs/getting_started/first_3d_game/index.rst

 ==================

-In this step-by-step tutorial series, you will create your first complete 3D game with Godot.
+In this step-by-step tutorial series, you will create your first complete 3D game with Blazium.
 By the end of the series, you will have a simple yet finished project of your own like the animated gif below.

 |image0|